Emblem of West Bengal: Design

-History
+Historic emblems

 The current emblem was designed by Mamata Banerjee, the Chief Minister of the state and was officially adopted in January 2018.
 Prior to the adoption of the new emblem in 2018, the state government used the National Emblem of India for official purposes but had adopted a distinctive logo for marketing purposes.
 This logo, known as "Banglarmukh" (Face of Bengal), depicted a female face surround by a red veil.